Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-The Healthier Communities Select Committee was scheduled to discuss the progress of the Birmingham and Lewisham African & Caribbean Health Inequalities Review (BLACHIR) and receive a final report on the Empowering Lewisham Programme.
-The committee was also due to review its work programme for the upcoming year.
+The Healthier Communities Select Committee met on Thursday, 18 July 2024, to discuss the progress of the Birmingham and Lewisham African and Caribbean Health Inequalities Review (BLACHIR) and to receive a final report on the Empowering Lewisham Programme.
+The committee also agreed its work programme for the upcoming year.

 Response to BLACHIR